 The NIL oversight debate is part of a larger overall change in attitudes about North Carolina sports betting and NIL deals.

-While three tribal casinos in North Carolina already have the authority to offer sports betting at their venues, mobile sports betting legislation has favorable odds of passage this legislative session.
+While three tribal casinos in North Carolina already have the authority to offer sports betting at their venues thanks to recent changes in the gambling laws, mobile sports betting legislation has favorable odds of passage this legislative session.
 If it does, online sports betting in North Carolina could launch on Jan.
 8, 2024 – dramatically increasing the amount of wagers and the amount of wagering taxes collected in the state.